tmbarbour/cncjs_custom_css/README.md

 - Inside the app directory there should be a app.css file.
 Append the contents of the custom_cncjs.css to that file You can append using the linux 'cat' command, or in windows you can edit and update in notepad
-- VERY IMPORTANT TO USE TWO GREATER THAN SIGNS TO APPEND AND NOT REPLACE
+- IT IS VERY IMPORTANT TO USE TWO GREATER THAN SIGNS TO APPEND AND NOT REPLACE

 -- cat ~/my_download_dir/cncjs_custom_css/custom_cncjs.css >> app.css